courtneyr-dev/post-formats-power-up/QA-TEST-PLAN.md

 **Copy this transcript:**
 ```
+Alex_Photos  11:15 AM
-Alex_Photos [11:15]: Hey everyone!
+Hey everyone!
 Just got back from Iceland 🇮🇸
 and wanted to share some lessons learned.

+Marina_Wanderlust  11:17 AM
-Marina_Wanderlust [11:17]: Ooh exciting!
+Ooh exciting!
 How was the weather?

+Alex_Photos  11:18 AM
-Alex_Photos [11:18]: Cold and unpredictable!
+Cold and unpredictable!
 The key is bringing
 LOTS of lens cloths.
 Constant rain/mist on the lens.

+Chen_Travels  11:20 AM
-Chen_Travels [11:20]: Great tip!
+Great tip!
 What camera body did you use?

+Alex_Photos  11:21 AM
-Alex_Photos [11:21]: Sony A7IV.
+Sony A7IV.
 The weather sealing really proved
 its worth this trip.

+Marina_Wanderlust  11:23 AM
-Marina_Wanderlust [11:23]: Did you get any good Northern Lights shots?
+Did you get any good Northern Lights shots?

+Alex_Photos  11:25 AM
-Alex_Photos [11:25]: Yes!
+Yes!
 Best tips for aurora:
 - ISO 3200-6400
 - f/1.4-2.8 (widest aperture possible)
 - 10-25 second exposures
 - Manual focus set to infinity

+Chen_Travels  11:27 AM
-Chen_Travels [11:27]: Thanks for the settings!
+Thanks for the settings!
 What about
 composition advice?

+Alex_Photos  11:29 AM
-Alex_Photos [11:29]: Include foreground interest - waterfalls,
+Include foreground interest - waterfalls,
 mountains, or interesting rock formations.
 Makes the aurora photos more dynamic.

+Priya_Shoots  11:31 AM
-Priya_Shoots [11:31]: How'd you handle the cold temps for long exposures?
+How'd you handle the cold temps for long exposures?

+Alex_Photos  11:33 AM
-Alex_Photos [11:33]: Brought extra batteries!
+Brought extra batteries!
 Cold drains them fast.
 Keep spares in an inside pocket to stay warm.

+Marina_Wanderlust  11:35 AM
-Marina_Wanderlust [11:35]: What time of night is best for aurora?
+What time of night is best for aurora?

+Alex_Photos  11:37 AM
-Alex_Photos [11:37]: 10 PM to 2 AM was peak time.
+10 PM to 2 AM was peak time.
 But they can appear anytime after dark.

+Chen_Travels  11:39 AM
-Chen_Travels [11:39]: Any photo editing recommendations for aurora shots?
+Any photo editing recommendations for aurora shots?

+Alex_Photos  11:41 AM
-Alex_Photos [11:41]: Lightroom is great.
+Lightroom is great.
 Boost vibrance (not saturation),
 clarity around 20-30%, and careful with noise reduction.

+Priya_Shoots  11:43 AM
-Priya_Shoots [11:43]: This is so helpful!
+This is so helpful!
 Making me want to book
 a trip to Iceland now! 📸

+Alex_Photos  11:45 AM
-Alex_Photos [11:45]: Do it!
+Do it!
 September-March is prime aurora season.
 Happy to share more tips anytime! 🌌
 ```

 **Test Steps:**
 1. Create new post, select Chat format
 2. Paste transcript into Chat Log block
-3. Set Source: **Telegram**
+3. Set Source: **Telegram** (or Auto)
 4. Set Style: **IRC**
-5. Verify: Underscore usernames, link styling, bullet points, emojis
+5. Verify: Underscore usernames display, bullet points preserved, emojis render

+**Common Issues:**
+- Use **2 spaces** between name and timestamp
+- Telegram uses same format as Slack/Discord

 ---